barangerbenjamin/test-prerequisites/README.md

 - Windows build - should be `18362` or above
 - Virtualization - should be enabled

-Result will be one of the follow:
+Result will be one of the following:

 <details>
     <summary>All prerequisites are met</summary>